smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 "Tell me, Holy One, what do the scriptures say about duty?
 About loyalty to one's kingdom?"
 Theron's voice hardened.

-Polyidus's beads clicked faster.
  "They also speak of mercy.
 Of compassion for-"

 "For the faithful, yes.
 Not for deserters."
-Theron gestured to the courtyard below where workers had gathered; a forced attendance.
+Theron gestured to the courtyard below where workers had gathered.
 "These who remain.
 What message does pardoning a deserter send them?"

 "That we are not savages," Polyidus said.
 "That Crete still values-"